NGrey5/odbc/README.md

 Takes a config object of type `ODBCConnectionModifierOptions` to supply transformations on the data received and returned from the connection

+Note: any query pipes applied will not affect an `ODBCStatement` as it will always use the database's native functionality to bind parameters and cannot be overridden.

 ```ts
 const options: ODBCConnectionModifierOptions = {
   resultPipes: [